Skip to content

 restartPolicy: OnFailure

 4. OpenCost became a CNCF Sandbox project in 2022 and reached Incubation status in 2024.
 It was originally developed by Kubecost as the open-source core of their commercial product.
 The CNCF adoption signaled that Kubernetes cost management was becoming a first-class concern alongside security and observability.
-OpenCost’s cost allocation API is now integrated into several commercial FinOps platforms.
+OpenCost’s APIs and data model are increasingly used across the Kubernetes cost-management ecosystem.

 MistakeWhy It HappensHow to Fix It